Sugar cravings are a familiar challenge for many, often signaling underlying nutritional deficiencies that need attention.

 A lack of sleep can lead to craving sweet food.

-Even a few nights without quality rest and it becomes all but impossible to resist sugary treats.
+Even on a few nights without quality rest, it becomes impossible to resist sugary treats.

 The main reason why sleep deprivation impacts sleep is energy.